phoenix14113/Language_Interpreter/docs/README.md

             Expression ;

 ### IfStatement :
+If statements can be done with the if statement and an if else block can be made with the nearest else to an if.
+QuickSort and Quadratic need this.
     IfStatement :
             if ( Expression ) Statement else Statement if ( Expression ) Statement

 ### IterationStatement :
+Iteration can be done with the key words while or for.
+The QuickSort functionality requires these.
     IterationStatement :
-            do Statement while ( Expression );
             while ( Expression ) Statement
-            for ( ExpressionNoInopt ; Expressionopt ; Expressionopt ) Statement
-            for ( var VariableDeclarationListNoIn ; Expressionopt ; Expressionopt ) Statement
-            for ( LeftHandSideExpression in Expression ) Statement for ( var VariableDeclarationNoIn in Expression ) Statement
+            for ( Expression ; Expression ; Expression ) Statement